-1. Estimated capital costs for the battery only.
+Estimated capital costs for the battery only.

-- 1. Total Pembina Gas Infrastructure ("PGI") funding includes the 04-13 battery (est. \$250-\$300 million) plus related natural gas and condensate gathering pipelines and other ancillary spending.
+- Total Pembina Gas Infrastructure ("PGI") funding includes the 04-13 battery (est. \$250-\$300 million) plus related natural gas and condensate gathering pipelines and other ancillary spending.
 EBITDA impact includes capital and operating fees paid by Whitecap to PGI on all Lator Infrastructure. - 2.
 EBITDA is a non-GAAP financial measure.
 See Specified Financial Measures in the Advisories. - 3.
 Funds flow is a capital management measure.
 See Specified Financial Measures in the Advisories. - 4.
 Operational and financial synergies based on future values discounted using a 10% discount rate. - 5.
 EBITDA impact reflects working interest dispositions and synergies from the PGI partnership. - 6.
 Funds flow impact includes working interest dispositions, synergies from the PGI partnership and interest/tax adjustments. - 7.
 Per boe figures are supplementary financial measures.
-See Specified Financial Measures in the Advisories. - 8.
-Per boe figures are based on average production of 178,000 boe/d for 2025 and average production of 195,000 boe/d for average 2025-2029. - 9.
-2025-2029 commodity prices of US\$75/bbl WTI, \$3.00/GJ AECO, \$1.37 USD/CAD.
+See Specified Financial Measures in the Advisories. - Per boe figures are based on average production of 178,000 boe/d for 2025 and average production of 195,000 boe/d for average 2025-2029. - 2025-2029 commodity prices of US\$75/bbl WTI, \$3.00/GJ AECO, \$1.37 USD/CAD.

 - 1. Gross acreage and locations depicted. - 2.
-See Oil and Gas Advisory in the Advisories for additional information on production and drilling locations. - 3.
 "Free Funds Flow" is also referred to as "Free Cash Flow".
 Free funds flow is a non-GAAP financial measure.
 See Specified Financial Measures in the Advisories.